Vatican diplomacy at home and abroad

 - And not just with individual states: the Holy See is an observer at the United Nations.
 Moreover, it is a member of seven organizations and agencies of the U.N. system, an observer in eight others.
 It is also a member or observer in five regional organizations, including the Euroepan Union.

 - Thanks to the Vatican's mini-state, the diplomatic relations work both ways.
 The Church plays host to representatives from all these countries in the diplomatic “beehive” of the Vatican State.
 It also receives visiting heads of state and for those who wish to avoid the scrutiny of the press in their own countries there is even a Vatican “Treaty Room” where they can discreetly sign a concordat (as did the Presidents of Portugal and Brazil).

 - Among the foreign ambassadors at the Vatican is one from the US, which gives this microstate direct access to the government of a superpower.
-It has used this valuable link to try to influence American policy.
+The Soviets knew this and bugged the residence of the Vatican's Secretary of State.
+The Vatican has used its diplomatic link to the US valuable to try to influence American policy.
 Normally this remains hidden, but a leak shows how the pope's right-hand man, his acting Secretary of State, told Washington that reports of massacres by Chilean dictator Augusto Pinochet were merely “Communist propaganda”.

 Dedicated and well-informed Vatican diplomats

 The UK ambassador to the Holy See, Francis Campbell, describes the Vatican’s diplomats as having “sharp eyes and ears” in 178 countries.

 It is far closer to the ground than any ordinary diplomatic corps through its network of bishops in each region and clergy in each locality.
 The Holy See knows what is going on in the world at governmental and grass roots level, has extraordinary access at the highest political level in most Catholic countries....